crs4/aqlbetter-dockerized/README.md

 # AQL BUILDER WRITTEN BY BETTER AND ADAPTED BY SASURFER (@GITHUB)
  This sofware helps in building openEHR aql queries.
 It needs a running instance of EHRBase in order to work.
-Its main capabilities are": creating the query with autocompletion and template visualization, saving queries on the running instance of EHRBase (called views) or locally (called snippets), performing queries, retrieving and showing the results, importing (writing into EHRBase) templates.
+Its main capabilities are: creating the query with autocompletion and template visualization, saving queries on the running instance of EHRBase (called views) or locally (called snippets), performing queries, retrieving and showing the results, importing (writing into EHRBase) templates.
 More info at [aql builder]( https://docs.better.care/studio/aql-builder/overview ).

 At login are asked: Username, Password, Platform URL.
 If oauth is configured (see below on how to do it) then the client_secret is also requested.
 The platform URL has the form http://{youehrbaseservername}:{yourehrbaseserverport}/ehrbase